Zobah: In the Hebrew Bible

 The chapter-heading of Psalm 60 in the New King James Version refers to Zobah.
 In the Revised Standard Version and the New American Bible (Revised Edition), the reference is to Aram-Zobah.

-In Mesopotamian sources

-After the 10th century BCE, Zobah is not mentioned in the Hebrew Bible, but the city of Subiti, which is mentioned in the annals of Ashurbanipal as having been conquered by him in the 7th century BCE, is probably identical with it (compare Schrader, "K. B." ii.
-217).
-The same city is mentioned in some broken cuneiform lists of towns in connection with Hamath and Damascus.
+Assyrian period

+During the Neo-Assyrian period, Ṣubat is mentioned in the annals of Tiglath-Pileser III (745–727 BC) as the capital of a province following his conquests in the region.
+The Assyrian records also name two local governors: Šamaš-aḫu-iddina and Bēl-liqbi.

+Zobah is also attested as Ṣbh in Aramaic graffiti from the 8th century BC that were found in Hama.

 Medieval Rabbinical sources

-From the 11th century, it was common Rabbinic usage to apply the term "Aram Zobah" to the area of Aleppo, and this is perpetuated by Syrian Jews to this day.
-However, Rabbi Saadia Gaon (882‒942 CE), in his Judeo-Arabic translation (Tafsīr) of the Book of Psalms, has identified Aram-zobah with Nisibis.
+From the 11th century, it was common Rabbinic usage to apply the term "Aram-Zobah" to the area of Aleppo, and this is perpetuated by Syrian Jews to this day.
+However, Saadia Gaon (882‒942 CE), in his Judeo-Arabic translation (tafsīr) of the Psalms identified Aram-zobah with Nisibis.